The Learning Machine Ltd (TLM)

 Steven Elwell (Commercial Director)

 3. The Governing Body will ensure that there is appropriate expertise in the areas of operation as an Awarding Organisation (A 5.2a), e.g. through involvement in the appointment of senior staff.
 The Executive will ensure the validity and integrity of the awards and report any issues related to Quality Assurance to the Governing Body and Regulators as required by the conditions for regulation.
-(A 5.2c) The Governing Body will meet physically at least once a year to receive the Chief Assessor's report and consider any proposed changes, actions to ensure compliance with the Regulatory Arrangements, issues arising from quality assurance such as serious complaints about standards and any disciplinary action required by the programme.
+(A 5.2c) The Governing Body will meet physically at least once a year to receive the Responsible Officer's report and consider any proposed changes, actions to ensure compliance with the Regulatory Arrangements, issues arising from quality assurance such as serious complaints about standards and any disciplinary action required by the programme.
 It will meet at other times as necessary throughout the year.
 The Responsible Officer will be responsible for converting the decisions made by the Governing Body into action through the Executive and company administration.
 The Responsible Officer is the main point of accountability for the executive function of the organisation.
-He is directly accountable to the Governing Body for ensuring that the under-pinning resources are available to sustain qualifications by ensuring that TLM is financially viable.
-The Governing Body is the legal entity required by UK law to act as a private limited company and as such its function is to ensure sound day to day management and administration and sound fiscal policy as well as ensuring compliance with the Regulatory Conditions.
+They are directly accountable to the Governing Body for ensuring that the under-pinning resources are available to sustain qualifications by ensuring that TLM is financially viable.

 4. The Learning Machine Ltd is a private limited company.